yuzu-eva/dotfiles/README.md

 ## File Manager

+Using this very rarely, mainly just for comfy renaming of files.

-Using nnn with preview-tui plugin.
+Using nnn with preview-tabbed plugin.